canonical/k8s-snap/docs/src/snap/howto/security/auditing-steps.md

 standards.
 The steps outlined below are shared recommendations that, when followed, will ensure compliance with both DISA STIG and CIS.

+This how-to has both the bare minimum to pass the tests and also a more comprehensive list of manual tests.

 Please evaluate the implications of each configuration before applying it.

 ## Post-deployment hardening steps